 Inductive Proximity Sensors detect magnetic loss due to eddy currents that are generates on a conductive surface by an external magnetic field.
 An AC magnetic field generates on the detection coil, and changes in the impedance due to eddy currents generated on a metallic object are detected.

 Other methods include Aluminum-detecting Sensors, which detect the phase component of the frequency, and All-metal Sensors, which use a working coil to detect only the changed component of the impedance.
 There are also Pulse-response Sensors, which generate an eddy current in pulses and detect the time change in the eddy current with the voltage induced in the coil.

 Detection Principle of Capacitive Proximity Sensors

 Capacitive Proximity Sensors detect changes in the capacitance between the sensing object and the Sensor.
 The amount of capacitance varies depending on the size and distance of the sensing object.
 An ordinary Capacitive Proximity Sensor is similar to a capacitor with two parallel plates, where the capacity of the two plates is detected.
 One of the plates is the object being measured (with an imaginary ground), and the other is the Sensor’s sensing surface.
 The changes in the capacity generated between these two poles are detected.

 The objects that can be detected depend on their dielectric constant, but they include resin and water in addition to metals.

 Applications of Proximity Sensors

 Proximity sensors have number of applications.
 The very basic is the detection of objects.
-This application of proximity is hugely used such as in cell phones the proximity sensors are the essential parts.
-In different projects of engineering different proximity sensors are used for various functionalities.
-Proximity sensors are also used in parking lots, sheet break sensing, conveyer systems.
+This application of proximity is hugely use.
+For example in cell phones the proximity sensors are the essential parts.
+In different projects of engineering different proximity sensors are use for various functionalities.
+Proximity sensors are also use in parking lots, sheet break sensing and conveyor systems.